lazymetior/seller-app-react/README.md

 This project was bootstrapped with [Create React App].

-# Install all node modules before getting statrt
+# Install all node modules before getting start

 Use npm i for installing all the modules

 # Run the project

-use npm start to run the project
+Use npm start to run the project

 # About this project